• Things to do

 goalpara

-Image Credit: PP Yoonus for wikimedia commons
+Image Credit: PP Yoonus for Wikimedia commons

 Another one of the beautiful places to visit in Assam, Goalpara offers lush landscapes.
 It is one of the best Assam destinations to relax and unwind owing to its tranquil environs.
 Situated by the banks of Brahmaputra River, the scenic town is known for evergreen forests.
 It has some of the best temples of Assam and pilgrimage sites making it the spiritual capital of Assam.
 One must visit this place if one wishes to go offbeat.